 Typical symptoms of furuncular myiasis include itching, a sensation of movement, and sometimes sharp, stabbing pain.
 At first, people have a small red bump that may resemble a common insect bite or the beginning of a pimple (furuncle).
 Later, the bump enlarges, and a small opening may be visible at the center.
 The opening may drain clear, yellowish fluid, and sometimes a small portion of the end of the larva is visible.

 Because larvae require oxygen, blocking the skin opening may cause them to leave or at least come closer to the surface.
 When they are closer to the surface, it is easier to pull them out.
 To block the skin opening, some people apply petroleum jelly, nail polish, or even bacon or a paste of tobacco.
 Larvae that die before being removed are harder to get out and often cause an intense inflammatory reaction.

 Sometimes doctors inject an anesthetic into the skin, make a small incision, and pull the larva out with forceps.
 The drug ivermectin, given by mouth or applied to the skin, also may kill the larva or cause it to leave.

-Open wounds and mucous membranes, typically in the homeless, alcoholics, and other people in poor social circumstances, may be infested by fly larvae, most often from green or black blowflies.
-Unlike larvae of common houseflies, most agents of wound myiasis invade healthy as well as necrotic tissue.
+Open wounds, typically in homeless people, alcoholics, and others in poor social circumstances, may become infested with fly larvae.
+The tissues that line the mouth, nose, or eyes (mucosa) may also become infested.
+The most common flies are green or black blowflies.
+Unlike the larvae (maggots) of common houseflies, most larvae that cause wound myiasis invade healthy as well as dead tissue.